State Grant Aid

 Eligibility: Awarded to students enrolled in at least 1 credit hour.
 Students must be 1/4 or more Native American blood quantum and an enrolled member of a US Federally recognized Tribe as certified by their Tribal Enrollment Department.
 Must be a legal resident of the state of Michigan for not less than 12 consecutive months.
 Students must be meeting institutional eligibility requirements to qualify.
 Must complete MITW Application Form.

 Award Amount: The tuition waiver is equal to tuition charges and fees.

 The Tuition Incentive Program (TIP) is an incentive program that encourages eligible students to complete high school by providing tuition assistance for the college.
 TIP provides assistance in two phases.
 Grand Valley participates in Phase II.

-Eligibility: Students who are eligible will be identified by the Michigan Student Scholarships and Grants Office.
+Eligibility: Students must submit a FAFSA to GVSU for the current academic year.
+Students who are eligible will be identified by the Michigan Student Scholarships and Grants Office.
 To determine if you are eligible, please click here.
 For Phase II benefits, students must have earned at least 56 credit hours or have been awarded an associate degree.
 Review TIP eligibility requirements.

 Award Amount: Phase II provides tuition and mandatory fee assistance not to exceed $500 per semester up to a lifetime maximum of $2000.

 The Michigan Competitive Scholarship program is available to undergraduate students pursuing their first degree.
 For additional information contact the State of Michigan Scholarships & Grants Office at SSG@michigan.gov or call 1-888-4-GRANTS